 Mariamman Hindu Temple

-The Mariamman Temple, located near Ben Thanh market, is also one of the oldest and most famous Indian temples in Ho Chi Minh city.
-It was designed and built with a strong influence of Hindu, worships the Rain God – Mariamman.
-This is not only the legacy of the Indians who used to live in this land, but also a community area of Indians who living and working far from their homeland.
-It’s really a spiritual place during their time living in Saigon.
+The Mariamman Temple, located near Ben Thanh market, is also one of the oldest and most famous Indian temples in Ho Chi Minh City.
+It was designed and built with a strong influence of Hindu, worshipping the Rain God – Mariamman.
+This is not only the legacy of the Indians who used to live in this land, but also a community area of Indians who live and work far from their homeland.
+It was really a spiritual place during their time living in Saigon.
 Coming inside the temple, along the stone wall are statues of 18 gods – symbolizing the wishes of the people.
-Therefore, whatever the problem, especially about illness, children, and safety….they will come here, put their head down to confide in the stone wall and receive the sounds of peace and serenity for themselves.
+Therefore, whatever the problem, especially about illness, children, and safety….they will come here, put their heads down to confide in the stone wall and receive the sounds of peace and serenity for themselves.

 Xa Loi Pagoda

-Address: 89 Ba Huyen Thanh Quan, District 3, Ho Chi Minh City.
+Address: 89 Ba Huyen Thanh Quan, District 3.

 Taste local food

-When it comes to places with a rich culinary perhaps Saigon is the best.
-The city gathers almost of delicious dishes, sold in difference forms, from big markets to small alleys.
+When it comes to places with rich cuisine perhaps Saigon is the best.
+The city gathers almost of delicious dishes, sold in different forms, from big markets to small alleys.
 Now, you can find a bowl of “bun bo Hue” with the original taste without going to Hue, or a bowl of ramen noodles without having to fly to Japan.
-Here are the most popular places where you can get a great experiences with local food.
+Here are the most popular places where you can get a great experience with local food.

 Ho Thi Ky food street – District 10

-Not only famous as flowers market, Ho Thi Ky is also well known with its street food for a long time.
-This is the convergence of attractive dishes from many regions of Vietnam, Cambodia, China…some of them from Korea and Japan as well.
-Although the market is only encapsulated in a section of less than 200m, there are countless shops, from appetizers, main meals, desserts, from soups to dried or grilled food….all of them look so attractive but very cheap.
+Not only famous as a flower market, Ho Thi Ky is also well known for its street food for a long time.
+This is the convergence of attractive dishes from many regions of Vietnam, Cambodia, and China…some of them from Korea and Japan as well.
+Although the market is only encapsulated in a section of less than 200m, there are countless shops, from appetizers, main meals, desserts, from soups to dried or, grilled skewers and processed seafood such as grilled lobster with cheese and grilled squid teeth with salt and chili.
+Dishes range in price from 7,000 to 100,000 VND ….all of them look so attractive but very cheap.

-Food stalls at Ho Thi Ky market usually open at 15:00 – 23:00, so you can arrange to have a “full” experience here.
+Food stalls at Ho Thi Ky market are usually open from 15:00 – 23:00, so you can arrange to have a “full” experience here.

 Address: Alley of Ho Thi Ky Street, Ward 1, District 10, Ho Chi Minh City.